-View a complete list of the Organizational Behavior Department’s working papers.
+To learn more about current research, view a list of the Organizational Behavior Department’s working papers.

-Research from the Organizational Behavior Department has led to the creation of the Fowler Center for Sustainable Value.
-At the heart of the Center is World Inquiry, a global search for the many ways dynamic leaders in the business sector are putting their people, imagination and assets to work to benefit the earth, from its ecosystem to the needs of its vast, diverse population.
+Research from the Organizational Behavior Department led to the creation of the Fowler Center for Business as an Agent of World Benefit.
+At the heart of the Center is World Inquiry, a global search for the many ways dynamic leaders in the business sector are putting their people, imagination, and assets to work to benefit the earth, from its ecosystem to the needs of its vast, diverse population.